South Australian Consolidated Acts

 CRIMINAL LAW CONSOLIDATION ACT 1935 - SECT 68

-(1) A person must not employ, engage, cause or permit a child to provide, or to continue to provide, commercial sexual services.
+(1) A person must not employ, engage, cause or permit a child to perform, or to continue to perform, commercial sexual acts.

 Maximum penalty: